JetBrains/teamcity-documentation/topics/configuring-connections.md

 </dl>

-> If your GitHub Enterprise server provides a HTTPS endpoint (recommended) and the endpoint is configured with a certificate that is *not* signed by a well-known certificate authority (CA), then you need to upload a trusted certificate to the TeamCity server, as described [in this article](uploading-ssl-certificates.md).
+> If your GitHub Enterprise server provides a HTTPS endpoint (recommended) and the endpoint's certificate is signed by a certificate that is *not* a well-known certificate authority (CA) (or if the certificate is self-signed), then you need to upload the signing certificate as a trusted certificate to the TeamCity server, as described [in this article](uploading-ssl-certificates.md).
 >
 {type="note"}